pkic/pkimm/model/maturity-levels/_index.md

 ### Indicators

-- Well defined CP and CPS
+- Well-defined CP and CPS
-- Effective procedures for certificate management exists
+- Effective procedures for certificate management exist and are followed
 - Resources with knowledge and experience available
 - Consistent PKI with alignment to current practice and regulation
 - Future proof